How to uninstall antivirus from Mac

 I'll show you how to remove antivirus from Mac with just a few clicks in the next section below.

-How to uninstall antivirus on Mac automatically
+How to uninstall antivirus from Mac automatically

 Removing antivirus without leaving a single trace using any of the outlined manual ways just isn't possible.